Script Supervisors

 Experienced Service

-Mandarin and English-speaking script supervisors familiar with Chinese crew workflows and co-production requirements.
+Mandarin and English-speaking script supervisors who know Chinese crew workflows and co-production needs.

 On Location